Coverage

 Insurance Questions Drivers Actually Ask.

 No separate commercial insurance policy is required to drive on the HUM platform.
-HUM's TNC registration covers you while you're active on the platform.
+HUM's commercial auto policy covers you while you're on a trip in the app.
 For full details on what that coverage includes, see the Ride Assurance page or download the Certificate of Insurance.
+New to this?
+Read do you need commercial insurance to drive private clients?

 HUM's policy includes contingent physical damage coverage during active trips.
 "Contingent" means it applies if you maintain your own comprehensive and collision coverage on your vehicle at all other times.
 If you have a personal policy with comp and collision, HUM's coverage steps in during your HUM trips.
 Full details and limits are in the COI.